Today, we will be presenting you with 25 chicken nesting boxes plans!

 23. Easy-clean Nest

 If you have many hens that lay eggs often, then the easy-clean nest might be what you are looking for.
-It offers you a lot of nesting boxes, but at the same time, it will not give you a difficult time when it is time to clean after your ladies.
+It offers you a lot of nesting boxes, but at the same time, it will not give you a difficult time when it is time to clean up your ladies.

 24. The Milk Crate Nest